Murmurations and ratios conjectures: Introduction

 \section{Introduction}

 Unexpected and striking oscillations in the average $a_p$ values of a set of elliptic curves as $p$ varies were observed empirically in \cite{HLOP} using techniques from data science.
 Since then, similar patterns have been discovered for many other types of arithmetic objects \cite{drew_letter}.
-These sorts of phenomena are called \textit{murmurations}.
-They are characterized by invariance under simultaneous scaling of $p$ and the analytic conductors of the arithmetic objects, but at the time of writing they have no precise definition.
-Proofs involving trace formulas have appeared for Dirichlet characters \cite{LOP}, holomorphic weight $k$ cusp forms \cite{zubrilina}, and holomorphic level $1$ cusp forms \cite{bblld}.
+These sorts of phenomena are called \textit{murmurations}, and characterized by invariance under simultaneous scaling of $p$ and the conductors of the arithmetic objects.
+Proofs involving trace formulas have appeared for Dirichlet characters \cite{LOP}, holomorphic weight $k$ cusp forms \cite{zubrilina}, holomorphic level $1$ cusp forms \cite{bblld}, and level $1$ Maass forms \cite{blldshz}.
 However, the situation for elliptic curves, despite being the catalyst for this other work, remains mysterious: as of yet there are no theorems, conjectures, or even heuristic predictions for the experimental results of \cite{HLOP}.